Anterograde amnesia: Signs and symptoms

 People with anterograde amnesic syndromes may present widely varying degrees of forgetfulness.
 Some with severe cases have a combined form of anterograde and retrograde amnesia, sometimes called global amnesia.

 In the case of drug-induced amnesia, it may be short-lived and patients can recover from it.
 In another case, which has been studied extensively since the early 1970s, patients often have permanent damage, although some recovery is possible, depending on the nature of the pathophysiology.
 Usually, some capacity for learning remains, although it may be very elementary.
 In cases of pure anterograde amnesia, patients have recollections of events prior to the injury, but cannot recall day-to-day information or new facts presented to them after the injury occurred.

-In most cases of anterograde amnesia, patients lose declarative (explicit) memory, or the recollection of facts, while retaining procedural memory.
+In most cases of anterograde amnesia, patients lose explicit memory, or the recollection of facts, while retaining procedural memory.
 For instance, one may preserve the skill required to complete some tasks, e.g., using a telephone or riding a bike, but they may not remember what they had eaten earlier that day for lunch.
 One extensively studied anterograde amnesiac patient, codenamed H.M., demonstrated that despite his amnesia preventing him from learning new declarative information, procedural memory consolidation was still possible, albeit at a severely reduced pace.
 He, along with other patients with anterograde amnesia, were given the same maze to complete day after day.

 Despite having no memory of having completed the maze the day before, unconscious practice of completing the same maze over and over reduced the amount of time needed to complete it in subsequent trials.
 From these results, Corkin et al. concluded despite having no declarative memory (i.e. no conscious memory of completing the maze exists), the patients still had a working procedural memory (learning done unconsciously through practice).
 This supports the notion that declarative and procedural memory are consolidated in different areas of the brain.
 Patients have a diminished ability to remember the temporal context in which objects were presented.
 Certain authors claim the deficit in temporal context memory is more significant than the deficit in the semantic learning ability (described below).